New drug trial targets skin and scalp woes in down syndrome

 Summary

-This study tests a daily pill called abrocitinib for people with Down syndrome who have eczema or patchy hair loss.
-About 56 participants will take the drug for up to 60 weeks to see if it safely controls their skin and scalp problems.
-The goal is to manage symptoms, not cure the conditions.
+This study tests a daily pill called abrocitinib for people with Down syndrome who have eczema or a type of hair loss.
+About 56 participants will take the drug for up to 60 weeks to see if it safely controls their skin or scalp condition.
+The goal is to manage symptoms, not cure the disease, and participants may need to stay on the medication long-term.

 Disclaimer